Code-Institute-Submissions/exotics_ecosse/README.md

 ## Credits

 ### Content
-I received inspiration for this project from the final module in the code institute full stack developer course and as such used it as my template.
+I received inspiration for this project from the final module in the code institute full stack developer course.
+It was an invaluable resource and guide, and as such used it as my template, referring to the video tutorials throughout.

 ### Media
 The photos used in this site were obtained from Google Images.